nf-core/methylong/docs/usage.md

   - A generic configuration profile to enable [Wave](https://seqera.io/wave/) containers.
 Use together with one of the above (requires Nextflow ` 24.03.0-edge` or later).
 - `conda`
   - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.
+- `gpu`
+  - A generic configuration profile for enabling GPU execution for modules that have `process_gpu` label.

 ### `-resume`